 The study of momentum checks, whether price and the indicator are going in the same direction.
 Do they agree or disagree?

-In it’s most simple definition, divergence is when there is disagreement between a technical indicator such as RSI and price.
+In its most simple definition, divergence is when there is a disagreement between a technical indicator such as RSI and price.
 Price is not going the direction it “should” according to the indicators.

 Here’s an example below of a case where the price is rising – quite steeply for that matter, but the RSI is not.
 In this example, the RSI is only around 60%.
 The stock pulls back and starts to trade sideways and reach new support of approximately $37.

 Good To Know: Technical traders generally use divergence when price moves in the opposite direction of a technical indicator.
 Click here for our trading service.